Canon PowerShot G

 The Canon PowerShot G is a series of digital cameras introduced by Canon in its PowerShot line in 2000.
-The G series cameras are Canon's flagship compact models aimed at photography enthusiasts desiring more flexibility than a point-and-shoot without the bulk of a digital single-lens reflex camera.
+The G series cameras are Canon's flagship compact models aimed at photography enthusiasts desiring more flexibility than a typical point-and-shoot without the bulk of a digital single-lens reflex camera.

-The G series has a lithium-ion battery, full manual exposure control, an articulated LCD screen (G7, G9, G10, G15, and G16 have a fixed screen), Raw image format capture (all models except G7), a lens with a wider maximum aperture than standard PowerShot models, remote capture (except G11), and faster image processing.
-The range also includes a hot shoe (except G7 X and G9 X) for an external flashgun, including Canon's EX range.
-New models in the series have larger sensors than most other point-and-shoot cameras (G1X, G1X Mark II, G7X).
+The G series has a lithium-ion battery, full manual exposure control, an articulated LCD screen (G7, G9, G10, G15, and G16 have a fixed screen), Raw image format capture (all models except the G7), a lens with a wider maximum aperture than standard PowerShot models, remote capture (except the G11), and faster image processing.
+The range also includes a hot shoe (except the G7 X and G9 X) for an external flash, including Canon's EX range.
+New models in the series (all containing "X" in their name) have larger sensors than most other point-and-shoot cameras.

+In recent years, smartphones and interchangeable-lens cameras have squeezed the compact point-and-shoot market, and as of February 2024 the vlogger-friendly G7 X Mark II and G7 X Mark III remain the only models in the series still in production and available new.

 Main specifications

 G1 to G6

 Common features across the early G series were: